Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Background on NTN

 On top of all these challenges, integration into existing terrestrial networks comes with several open research issues to be addressed.
 Computational offloading, which involves transferring the computational burden to satellite networks for supporting devices with low computing power, particularly in IoT applications, gets complicated due to extended propagation delay and highly mobile NGEO satellites.
 Network routing has been studied for a long time, and network slicing has been discussed since the implementation of 5G.
 However, with the emergence of NTN, the integration of terrestrial networks calls for research in this area with new effective strategies.
 The ever-changing network topology of mobile NTN platforms makes it challenging to solve these problems in a complex environment.
-In the following sections, we provide a comprehensive overview of how AI can be utilized to address the issues we have discussed.
-We will go into detail to discuss the potential research aspects of challenges associated with NTNs, and how AI techniques can be used to resolve them.